LGBTQ rights in Amazonas: Transgender rights

-Transgender people can change their name and legal sex without needing gender-affirming surgery or medical reports, with 51 gender-affirming procedures recorded in 2024.
+In March 2018, the Brazilian Supreme Federal Court unanimously ruled that transgender people may change their legal gender without undergoing surgery or hormonal therapy, which were previously requirements.
+A transgender individual seeking to change their gender to reflect their gender identity can now simply apply to do so at a registry post in the country, without the need of a judicial document or any medical report.
+It was reported that by 2024 the percentage of gender changes in official documents at registry offices increased by 59%.

+On 18 October 2022, the mayor of Manaus, David Almeida, signed a law banning unisex restrooms in the city.

-In November 2023, the Public Defender's Office of the State of Amazonas opened a process to monitor public health services for transgender and transvestite people, including the provision of hormones and surgeries.
+In November 2023, the Public Defender's Office of the State of Amazonas opened a process to monitor public health services for transgender and travesti people, including the provision of hormones and surgeries.

-In August 2024, the Federal Public Ministry (MPF) recommended that the state of Amazonas formally enable outpatient and hospital services for the transsexualization process, including sexual reassignment surgeries, establishing deadlines for approval and presentation of these proposals to the Ministry of Health.
+In August 2024, the Federal Public Prosecutor's Office (MPF) recommended that the state of Amazonas formally enable outpatient and hospital services for the transsexualization process, including sexual reassignment surgeries, establishing deadlines for approval and presentation of these proposals to the Ministry of Health.

+On 10 June 2025, State Governor Wilson Lima signed Law No. 7,552 into law, banning gender-affirming care for minors under the age of 18 in the state.

 Non-binary gender recognition

 Amazonas does not have specific laws recognizing non-binary gender.
-However, in 2022, Álex Souza de Sá became the first non-binary person in the state to receive recognition at a notary's office, having their documents rectified in the state of Rio de Janeiro.
+In 2022, Álex Souza de Sá became the first non-binary person in the state to receive recognition at a notary's office, having their documents rectified in the state of Rio de Janeiro.
 After arriving in the state's capital, Manaus, Álex discovered that the notary's office where they were registered did not have a gender-neutral marker.
 After six months of insistence, they appealed to the state's Public Defender's Office and obtained recognition of their documents.